-When bringing together the RSL Classical Piano syllabus, we absolutely knew that our collection wouldn’t be complete without the inclusion of this man.
-And the piece we chose?
+When bringing together the RSL Classical Piano and Violin syllabi, we absolutely knew that our collections wouldn’t be complete without the inclusion of this man.
+And the pieces we chose?
 Phew!
-Get your thinking caps on and limber up because it’s certainly not an easy one.
+Get your thinking caps on and limber up because they're not easy.

 But before we get around to that, let’s take a little dive into the life of Samuel Coleridge Taylor.

 It goes without saying that his cultural identity was a huge part of his life and work.
 His mother, Alice, met his father, Daniel, who had come from Sierra Leone to study medicine in London.
 Sadly, Daniel had decided to return to Sierra Leone before he even knew that Alice was pregnant.
 Taylor would later find out that his father was descended from African American slaves who had been liberated and settled in Nova Scotia, before leaving that hostile society and heading to Sierra Leone.
 Taylor was fascinated by his racial heritage and this would lead him to America later in life to find out more.

 Samuel was thus raised by his mother and her family in Croydon, where his grandfather would introduce him to the violin.
 He paid for all of Samuel’s music lessons which eventually would take him all the way to the Royal College of Music to study composition!